Bonnie Crombie: Municipal politics (2011–2024, 2026-present)

 Crombie announced her bid for re-election as mayor on October 27, 2017 and emerged victorious in the 2018 mayoral election with 77 per cent of the vote.
 She secured her third term in the 2022 mayoral election by another wide margin.

 Throughout her mayoral tenure, Crombie advocated for the dissolution of the Region of Peel, the upper-tier municipality of which Mississauga is part.
 In 2023, the provincial government of Doug Ford supported the split.

 During a Liberal leadership debate on The Agenda with Steve Paikin, hosted by TVO on November 15, 2023, Crombie declared that she would not seek re-election in 2026, concluding her tenure as the mayor of Mississauga after three terms.
 She later stated that she was likely to run for MPP in the 2025 provincial election.

 After winning the 2023 leadership election of the Ontario Liberal Party, Crombie announced on December 13 that she would resign as Mississauga mayor, effective January 12, 2024, after completing the city's and Peel Region's budgets before stepping down.
 She was succeeded as mayor by Carolyn Parrish.

+Crombie is a candidate for mayor of Mississauga again in the 2026 municipal election, announcing her bid in June.